Environmental Groups File Lawsuit Against Donald Trump Over Pipeline

 — Washington Examiner (@dcexaminer) March 30, 2017

-Obama rejected Keystone XL in late 2015, vetoing a bill by the United States House of Representatives (270–152) and Senate (62–36) that would have allowed construction to begin.
+Obama rejected the Keystone XL in late 2015, vetoing a bill by the House of Representatives (270–152) and Senate (62–36) that would have allowed construction to begin.

-The Senate failed to override the veto, seemingly ending more than seven years of protests and marking facial victories for pipeline opponents.
-Obama officially rejected the project in November 2015.
+The Senate failed to override the veto, seemingly ending more than seven years of protests and marking victories for pipeline opponents.
+Obama officially rejected the project in November, 2015.

-In January, Trump signed a memo reviving Keystone XL and the Dakota Access pipeline.
-He signed the the order that gives the project the green light on March 24, 2017.
+In January, Trump signed a order reviving the Keystone XL and the Dakota Access pipelines.
+He signed the order that gives the project the green light on March 24, 2017.

 The pipeline has sparked legal debates on both sides of the table.
 An earlier suit was similar to Thursday’s complaint, alleging that the project’s go-ahead was based on a weak environmental impact statement.
-Filed by Natural Resources Defense Council in 2009, the complaint was dismissed in 2009, when the courts ruled that the council had no authority to sue.
+Filed by the Natural Resources Defense Council in 2009, the complaint was dismissed in 2009, when the courts ruled that the council had no authority to sue.

 The USA Today poll was conducted after the publication ran an editorial about the crude-oil train derailment that killed 47 people 2013.
 The accident happened in Lac-Mégantic, Quebec.

-In January 2016, TransCanada threatened to bring a 15-billion-dollar discrimination complaint against the United States government if the project wasn’t resurrected under Donald Trump.
+In January, 2016, TransCanada threatened to bring a $15 billion discrimination complaint against the United States government if the project wasn’t resurrected under Donald Trump.

-[Featured Image by Getty]
+[Featured Image by Shawn Thew-Pool/Getty Images]